Lay3rLabs/TrustGraph/PLAN.md

 - [ ] A DAO needs to be able to update it's own service configuration (related to Gyser?)
 - [ ] Make contract proxies
 - [ ] AI audit

+### Changes needed
+- [ ] Merkle snapshot needs to have some notion of "total", the the total value (very much needed in the voting power case)
+- [ ] How do we make a nice api that works for rewards (which has reward token for multitoken distribution), governance and potentially other usecases?